karotella/country-search-engine-js/README.md

 > Educational project realised during Front-end Developer Bootcamp @Kodilla

 ## General info
 Simple web application created in JavaScript.
-The main purpose was to search countries in search engine anf display basic informations like capital, languages and flag.
+The main purpose was to search countries in search engine and display basic informations like capital, languages and flag.

 ## Technologies
 * HTML5